lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 ## Arguments in favor of this feature

+1. **Principle of least surprise**

 The main argument for making the `private` keyword work for me would be based on the principle of least surprise: seeing a code like the one above will make everybody think that `DEFAULT_VALUE` is a private constant.
 So it should work that way.

+2. **Removing boilerplate**

 The second argument is that it will remove a boilerplate code: the `private_constant` method should be used in a small number of situations.
 It seems to me that it should remain in the language but for specific usage.

+3. **Removes the need to know a trick (maybe still principle of least surprise)**

+When encountering the keyword `private` the expectation is that what follows is something private.
+And writing a constant there is now making it public, disrupting the flow of thoughts aobut the visibility of what is in that section of the code.

 ## Compatibility concerns